opentdf/otdfctl/docs/man/policy/attributes/namespaces/update.md

 Attribute Namespace changes can be dangerous, so this command is for updates considered "safe" (currently just mutations to metadata `labels`).

-For unsafe updates, see the dedicated `update` command.
+For unsafe updates, see the dedicated `unsafe update` command.
 For more general information, see the `namespaces` subcommand.